A real girl living and dating near Philadelphia.

 My goal here is to explain why my advice is worth taking, based on my years of experience, my research, my woman's perspective, my compassion, and my interest in why things are – not just in spouting unsupported "rules" of conduct.

-I'm currently in a happy relationship, but I started online dating in 2010.
-OkCupid was my favorite (and I still spend lots of time there with my clients, and doing research).
-I also used Match.com, Plenty of Fish, eHarmony, HowAboutWe, and a bunch of apps.
+I started online dating in 2010.
+OkCupid is my favorite (and I spend lots of time there with my clients, and doing research).
+I also have used Match.com, Plenty of Fish, eHarmony, HowAboutWe, and a bunch of apps, like Tinder, Bumble, and CoffeeMeetsBagel.

-I’ve met lots of smart, funny, good guys online, and through my circle of friends.
+I’ve met lots of smart, funny, good guys online, IRL, and through my circle of friends.

 Most of those men were confused about online dating.